helbizfy/dev_test/README.md

 Getting Started

-WEB app is deployed on Heroku(link provided)
+WEB app is deployed on Heroku(https://magebit-dev-test.herokuapp.com/)

 *Index.php has both Javascript and PhP functionality to validate email, however as per requrement Javascript schould disable submit button and show success message on completed validation.
 *To test only PHP functionality, please go to /index_php.php, where JavaScript is disabled.